random-iceberg/web-backend/README.md

 # Backend Service for Titanic Survivor Prediction Application

-This service is built using FastAPI to handle business logic, manage API endpoints, and coordinate ML model inference and administrative tasks for the Titanic Survivor Prediction Application.
-All configuration is pre-integrated so that no manual environment variable setup is needed.
-The backend is production-ready and fully documented.
+This FastAPI-based backend service handles the business logic, API endpoints, and communication with the ML model service for real-time survival predictions.
+It is fully production-ready and containerized for seamless deployment.

 ## Table of Contents